 George

-My name’s George Merrick.
-My life used to be more straightforward.
-I’m British, early thirties, married but no children.
-I was a fraud prevention analyst for a bank and wore a suit every day which suited me.
-It meant I never had to obsess over what I was going to wear.
+I was a fraud prevention analyst for a bank, I wore a suit every day which suited me.
+It meant I never had to obsess over what I was going to wear the next day.
 I turned up to work on time every day, and I almost always went home late.

 I was good at my job.
-Perhaps, too good.
+Perhaps… too good.

 Give me ten thousand lines of transaction data and I could tell you which three needed looking at.